pymlex/pyspark-course/README.md

 ## Overview

-This repository contains lecture notebooks on PySpark.
+These are lectures on PySpark.
 The material covers the main concepts behind distributed data processing, together with practical examples of data manipulation, SQL, joins, windows, caching, partitioning, and optimisation.
 The material is organised as a learning path from core architecture to more advanced engineering patterns.

 ## Content